arpcorrea/arpcorrea.github.io/_posts/2020-05-16-RVE-Generator.md

 compaction and allow us to reach fibre volumes (Vf) not higher than 50%.
 It is important to highlight that periodic boundary condition is considered (fibres leaving the domain are also found entering in the domain).

-The following figure shows what we are expected to generate:
+As motivation, it is shown what we are expected to generate:

 ![GitHub Logo]({{ site.url }}/assets/images/RVE.JPG)